lucyllewy/lucyllewy.com/content/posts/post-conference-report-las-2023/index.en.md

 The talks ranged from governmental policy and lawmaking discussions such as the keynote [Regulatory state of play of Open Source in the EU](https://conf.linuxappsummit.org/event/5/sessions/6/), to interesting future directions including [UnifiedPush - Push notifications for Linux](https://conf.linuxappsummit.org/event/5/contributions/149/) and a panel discussion asking [What's next for the Linux App Ecosystem?](https://conf.linuxappsummit.org/event/5/contributions/151/)

-My main focus on the first day was attending Igor's talk [Snap performance optimization - The Firefox case study](https://conf.linuxappsummit.org/event/5/contributions/152/) detailing how the team behind bringing Firefox to the Snap Store have brought startup and performance metrics for the snap to be on-par with firefox when installed natively (i.e. not in a snap or other package format such as Flatpak.)
+My main focus on the first day was attending Igor's talk [Snap performance optimization - The Firefox case study](https://conf.linuxappsummit.org/event/5/contributions/152/) detailing how the team behind bringing Firefox to the Snap Store have brought startup and performance metrics for the snap to be on-par with Firefox when installed natively, using the Debian package.
 This talk also included helpful tips on how to analyse and optimise a snap that you make yourself.

 ![Igor getting ready to present the snap performance optimization Firefox Case Study](snap-performance-optimization-the-firefox-case-study.jpg)